Pat Burns: Professional career

 Following his departure from Montreal, Burns was hired as head coach of the Toronto Maple Leafs.
 He had also received an offer from the Los Angeles Kings, but he cited the Leafs' history as a factor in his decision, and added "I find myself fortunate to coach two of the greatest franchises in NHL history."
 He led Toronto in their best playoff run since 1967, making it to the conference finals, losing in seven games to the Kings.
 At the NHL Awards, Burns won his second Jack Adams trophy.
 He followed that performance with another trip to the conference finals in 1994, losing in five to the Vancouver Canucks.
 The Leafs again made the playoffs in 1995, but following a disappointing losing streak during the 1996 season, Burns was let go.

 Burns took a year off from hockey before being hired to coach the Boston Bruins in 1997.
 He won the Jack Adams at the end of the season, making him the only coach in history to win the award three separate times.
 All three of his wins came in his introductory season with the team.
-The Bruins continued to have success until the 1999-2000 season, when they missed the playoffs, the first time in Burns' career where his team missed the playoffs.
+The Bruins continued to have success until the 1999-2000 season, when they missed the playoffs, the first time in Burns's career where his team missed the playoffs.
 Burns was fired eight games into the 2000-01 season, following a disappointing 3-4-1 record.

 Burns finished his head coaching career with the New Jersey Devils, leading them to the Stanley Cup in 2003 while winning over 40 games in both seasons as coach of the team.
 He resigned in 2005 in an effort to focus on his health and treatment following a cancer diagnosis in 2004, though he remained with the organisation as a special assignment coach.